OrlandoSoto/my-docker/README.md

 ### What problem does this solve?
 * Currently, many mobile transit applications display several bus/train routes travelling in different directions.
 This causes the mobile screen to be filled with transit information that a user may not find beneficial.

-* Many mobile transit application require the user to navigate several menu layers in order to select the specific bus/train route information.
+* Many mobile transit applications require the user to navigate several menu layers in order to select the specific bus/train route information.

+* Many mobile transit applications display a map of the current location which may be beneficial for first time travellers but not for regular commuters.
+This feature takes up a significant portion of the display.

 ### What does this application do?

 * This application calculates the local time to determine which bus/train direction to display.
 For example in the morning, it displays bus/train information departing Glenmont MD towards Washington DC.
 In the afternoon, the application displays bus/train routes travelling from Washington DC to MD.

 * This application only displays the bus/train routes I use to commute to/from work resulting in a cleaner UI, as it does not include routes I don't normally travel during my daily commute.

+* This application displays text information that is the most useful for regular commuters without map or transit graphics.

 To run from the console 'cd' into the directory where "docker-compose.yml" resides then::
 ```